vigimite/aqueducts/aqueducts-executor/README.md

 1. **Connection timeouts**: Check network connectivity and firewall rules
 2. **Authentication failures**: Verify API key configuration and correct header usage (X-API-Key)
-3. **429 Too Many Requests**: An execution is already in progress; wait and retry after the suggested time
 4. **Memory errors**:
    - Increase max memory allocation with the `--max-memory` parameter
    - Optimize your pipeline by adding filtering earlier in the process